 Although there was a low rate of arterial thromboembolic events (ATEs) observed in the LUCENTIS clinical trials, there is a potential risk of ATEs following intravitreal use of VEGF inhibitors.
 ATEs are defined as nonfatal stroke, nonfatal myocardial infarction, or vascular death (including deaths of unknown cause).

-The card will be accepted only at participating pharmacies.
-In order to qualify for this Copay Card, the patient may be required to pay certain out-of-pocket expenses for each treatment.
-This Copay Card is only available with a valid prescription and cannot be combined with any other rebate/coupon, free trial, or similar offer for the specified prescription.
-The Copay Card may not be sold, purchased, traded, or offered for sale, purchase or trade.
-The Copay Card is limited to 1 per person during this offering period and is not transferable.
+The Co-pay Card will be accepted by participating pharmacies, physician offices or hospitals.
+To qualify for the benefits of this Co-pay Card program, the patient may be required to pay out-of-pocket expenses for each treatment.
+Once enrolled, this Co-Pay Card program will not honor claims with date of service or medication dispensing that precede program enrollment by more than 120 days.
+This Co-pay Card is only available with a valid prescription and cannot be combined with any other rebate/coupon, free trial, or similar offer for the specified prescription.
+Use of this Co-pay Card must be consistent with all relevant health insurance requirements and payer agreements.
+Participating patients, pharmacies, physician offices and hospitals are obligated to inform third-party payers about the use of the Co-pay Card as provided for under the applicable insurance or as otherwise required by contract or law.
+The Co-pay Card may not be sold, purchased, traded or offered for sale, purchase or trade.
+The Co-pay Card is limited to 1 per person during this offering period and is not transferable.
 This program expires within 12 months from enrollment.
-For Massachusetts' residents, this program shall expire on or before July 1, 2015 and is not valid where prohibited by law.
+This program is not valid where prohibited by law.
+For Massachusetts’ residents, the Co-pay Card is not valid for any prescription drug that has an AB rated generic equivalent as determined by the United States Food and Drug Administration.
+For Massachusetts’ residents, this program shall expire on or before July 1, 2019

-You must be 18 years or older to receive Copay assistance for yourself or a minor.
-This Copay Card program is: (1) Void if the card is reproduced; (2) Void where prohibited by law; (3) good only in the United States and Puerto Rico; and (4) good only for Genentech products.
-Healthcare providers may not advertise or otherwise use the program as a means of promoting their services or Genentech's products to patients.
-Company reserves the right to rescind, revoke, or amend the program without notice at any time.
+The patient or their guardian must be 18 years or older to receive Co-pay Card program assistance.
+This Co-pay Card program is: (1) Void if the card is reproduced; (2) Void where prohibited by law; (3) only valid in the United States and Puerto Rico; and (4) only valid for Genentech products.
+Healthcare providers may not advertise or otherwise use the program as a means of promoting their services or Genentech’s products to patients.
+Genentech, Inc. reserves the right to rescind, revoke, or amend the program without notice at any time.